Want to get over your Ex? Follow 10 simple steps

 Under any circumstances.
 This will make you appear worthless and is degrading to yourself.

 Begging is a huge turnoff for women.
-Even if there is a chance of the relationship being rekindled, it’ll sure be ruined with this behaviour.
+Even if there is a chance of the relationship being rekindled, it’ll sure be ruined with this behavior.

 Most of the time though, relationships end for a very good reason and most are not revived.
 Therefore, begging an ex for another go isn’t going to change the outcome and will just make you appear a weak and pathetic character.